microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaPasswordSingleSignOnCredential.md

 This example returns a password SSO credential for the given ObjectId and PasswordSSOObjectId.

 - `PasswordSSOObjectId` parameter specifies the User or Group ID.
-- `ObjectId` parameter specifies the ID of Microsoft Entra ID Object.
+- `ObjectId` parameter specifies the ID of a service principal.
+You can use `Get-EntraBetaservicePrincipal` cmdlet to get service principal object ID.

 ## Parameters